-- (a) An individual convicted of an offense in this state or another jurisdiction who is or may be subject to a collateral consequence in this state may apply for a certificate of good conduct from the [[trial court of general criminal jurisdiction] in the [insert jurisdictional reference] where the individual lives or, if the individual does not live in this state, where the collateral consequence may affect the individual] [designated agency].
+- (a) An individual convicted of an offense in this state or another jurisdiction who is or may be subject to a collateral consequence in this state may apply for a certificate of good conduct from the [[trial court of general criminal jurisdiction] in the [insert jurisdictional reference] where the individual lives or, if the individual does not live in this state, where the collateral sanction may affect the individual] [designated agency].
 The [court] [designated agency] shall give notice of the application to [insert name of appropriate prosecuting authority in this state], and, if the individual was convicted outside this state, to the prosecuting authority that obtained the conviction.

-These prosecutors may appear and participate.
+Prosecutors served may appear and participate.
 To obtain a certificate of good conduct, the individual must establish that: - (1) at least [five] years have elapsed since the most recent conviction of the individual of any felony or of a misdemeanor involving violence or dishonesty and, if applicable, since release from [prison] [prison, jail, half-way house, home detention, or other confinement]; - (2) for the [five] years before issuance of an order granting the certificate the individual has been engaged in, or seeking to engage in, a lawful occupation or activity, including employment, training, education, or rehabilitative programs or, if the individual is retired or disabled, that the individual has a lawful source of support;

-1 (3) the individual complied with the terms of any criminal sentence, or that failure to 2 comply is justified or involuntary; and 3 (4) no criminal charges are pending against the individual.
-4 (b) In connection with an application for a certificate of good conduct, the [court] 5 [designated agency] may order any test, investigation or disclosure by the individual it considers 6 reasonably necessary, which shall include at least the preparation of a report of the type prepared 7 before sentencing an individual convicted of a felony.
-8 (c) If the requirements of subsection (a) are met, and the [court] [designated agency] finds no 9 reason to deny the application, the [court] [designated agency] may grant the application and issue a 10 certificate of good conduct.
-The certificate must identify the offenses of which the individual was 11 convicted.
-12 [(d)] A certificate of good conduct may be revoked by the [court] [designated agency] for 13 cause and is revoked by operation of law if the holder is subsequently convicted of a felony.
-14 [(e)] An application under this Section is part of the original criminal action for purposes of 15 [insert reference to crime victim's rights law].
-16 17 SECTION 11.
-EFFECT OF CERTIFICATE OF RELIEF FROM COLLATERAL 18 SANCTION OR CERTIFICATE OF GOOD CONDUCT.
-19 (a) In this section, "state" means: 20 (1) the state acting directly and through its departments, agencies, officers, or 21 instrumentalities, including municipalities, political subdivisions, educational institutions, boards, or 22 commissions, or their employees [.] [; and] 23 [(2) government contractors (including subcontractors) made subject to this section by contract, law other than this act, or ordinance.]
+- (3) the individual complied with the terms of any criminal sentence, or that failure to comply is justified or involuntary; and - (4) no criminal charges are pending against the individual. - (b) In connection with an application for a certificate of good conduct, the [court] [designated agency] may order any test, investigation or disclosure by the applicant it considers reasonably necessary, which shall include at least the preparation of a report of the type prepared before sentencing an individual convicted of a felony. - (c) If the requirements of subsection (a) are met, and the [court] [designated agency] finds no reason to deny the application, the [court] [designated agency] may grant the application and issue a certificate of good conduct.
+The certificate must identify the offenses of which the individual was convicted. - (d) [Except as provided in subsection (e),] [the] issuance of a certificate of good conduct removes collateral sanctions applicable under the law of this state but does not preclude a decisionmaker from considering the facts underlying the conviction and that they were established by the judgment of conviction.
+[The state as defined in Section 8(a) shall evaluate the facts underlying the conviction using the factors set forth in Section 8(c).] - [(e) Issuance of a certificate of good conduct does not remove an otherwise applicable sex offender registration requirement, or motor vehicle license suspension, revocation or ineligibility based on conviction of operating a motor vehicle under the influence of alcohol or drugs.
+Issuance of a certificate of good conduct does not remove an otherwise applicable firearms restriction unless it expressly so provides.]